kagaimiq/jielie/isp/isp/isp.md

          opcode           pad
 ```

-This can be though as a 8-bit host-to-chip data packet where the data is ignored. (or in reverse)
+This can be thought as a 8-bit host-to-chip data packet where the data is ignored. (or in reverse)

 ### Host-to-chip data packet